SHUBHAM-TAYDE/LMS-MOODLE/Add-50GB-Volume.md

 mysqldump -u root -p YOUR_MARIADB_ROOT_PASSWORD moodle > /mnt/data/backups/moodle-db-$(date +%F).sql
 ```
 Also consider an EBS snapshot of the root volume from the AWS Console.

+## 1. Create & Attach a 50 GB EBS Volume (AWS Console)

+- EC2 → Elastic Block Store → Volumes → Create volume

+- Size: 50 GiB, Type: gp3 (or gp2), AZ must match your instance (e.g., ap-south-1a).

+- Create → Select the volume → Actions → Attach volume → Choose your instance.

+- Device name: /dev/sdf (Linux will map it as /dev/xvdf).
+Attach.

+Alternative device names for data disks: /dev/sd[f-p].
+On some Nitro instances, it may appear as /dev/nvme1n1 instead of /dev/xvdf.